 You’ll remain invested in equities through retirement, providing added upside potential retirees need to continue growing their nest egg as they start drawing from it.

 So, for instance, if you started investing at age 25, and plan on retiring in 2065, you would invest in a 2065 ETF, which would start at 99% stocks and 1% bonds.
-By the time you’re 45, the ETF would shift to 87% stocks and 13% bonds.
-And by the time you retire, the ETF would reduce its stock exposure to just 40%, with the remaining 60% in bonds.
+By the time you’re 45, the ETF will have shifted to 87% stocks and 13% bonds.
+And by the time you retire, the ETF will have reduced its stock exposure to just 40%, with the remaining 60% in bonds.

-iShares will launch its LifePath Target-Date ETF line with 10 funds—nine actual target-date funds, as well as a 10th retirement ETF (IRTR) featuring broad, conservative portfolio holding a roughly 40%/60% split of stocks and bonds:
+iShares launched its LifePath Target-Date ETF line in 2023 with 10 funds—nine actual target-date funds, as well as a 10th ETF meant to be held in retirement.
+Here’s what the lineup looks like today:

-And, because it’s an ETF, there’s no minimum investment—just the price of a single share (or much less for those with brokerages that allow fractional shares).
-At the moment, a share of the iShares LifePath Target Date 2035 ETF traded under $25.
+Another perk?
+Because it’s an ETF, there’s no required minimum initial investment.
+Whereas mutual fund TDFs might require several thousands of dollars to make your first purchase, you can get into LifePath ETFs for the price of a single share (or much less for those with brokerages that allow fractional shares).
+For instance, right now, iShares LifePath Target Date 2035 ETF shares trade right around $35.

 Holdings of these target-date funds include broad iShares ETFs such as the iShares Russell 1000 ETF (IWB), iShares US Treasury Bond ETF (GOVT), and iShares Core MSCI Emerging Markets ETF (IEMG).

-iShares notes that asset allocation is virtually identical to the iShares LifePath mutual target-date funds, though there are some differences between what underlying ETFs are available for the ETF target-date funds to hold, and what underlying mutual funds are available for the target-date mutual funds to hold.
+iShares points out that the ETFs’ asset allocation is virtually identical to the iShares LifePath mutual target-date funds.
+However, there are some differences between what underlying ETFs are available for the ETF target-date funds to hold, and what underlying mutual funds are available for the target-date mutual funds to hold.

 Another Run at Target-Date ETFs